Skip to main content

 SOC 2 Considerations

-If your SaaS product is SOC 2 certified (or pursuing certification), your Claude API integration falls within audit scope.
-Document your data flow — what goes to Anthropic, what comes back, what gets logged.
-Maintain an inventory of prompts that handle sensitive data categories.
-Your auditor will want to see access controls on who can modify system prompts, since prompt changes can alter data handling behavior.
-Get in touch if you need guidance on compliance-ready AI architecture.
+If your SaaS is SOC 2 certified, or chasing the cert, your Claude integration lands inside audit scope.
+Write down the data flow.
+What goes to Anthropic, what comes back, what you log.
+Keep an inventory of every prompt that touches a sensitive data category.
+Your auditor will ask who can change a system prompt, because changing a prompt can quietly change how data gets handled.
+Get in touch if you want a hand designing compliance-ready AI architecture.

 Network Security